Want to learn more about this at Kettering Health?Learn More

 But mammograms are proven to save lives.
 So, what can women do to make it less anxiety-riddled?

-Dr. Meghan Musser, radiologist at Kettering Health and medical director of Kettering Breast Evaluation Centers, shares what you need to know for before, during, and after your mammogram to make the process as comfortable as possible.
+Dr. Meghan Musser, radiologist at Kettering Health and medical director of Kettering Health Breast Centers, shares what you need to know before, during, and after your mammogram to make the process as comfortable as possible.

 Scheduling your appointment